 By lowering the corporate tax rates, the state is getting a flood of new businesses moving to their state, thus increasing revenues every year.
 Next July, the Indiana corporate tax rate will fall below 5.0% to 4.9%.
 On the other hand, the corporate tax rate will increase from 9.5% to 10.49% in Illinois.
 Illinois is going in the other direction, which will backfire on the governor and state lawmakers.
 Would you rather take a dime on every dollar or 90 cents on zero?
 The answer is quite simple.
 For some reason, Pritzker is not getting it.

 See the graph below:

 Besides small businesses, medium-sized and large corporations are expected to move out of Illinois if the FAIR TAX becomes law.
-One anonymous CEO of a Chicago-based company said they are expecting to closed its headquarters in Rolling Meadows, Illinois, and relocated to a state that encourages their growth rather than punishing them with high taxes.
-There is no doubt Pritzker’s progressive tax will start pushing taxpayers out of Illinois.
+One anonymous CEO of a Chicago-based company said they expect to close its headquarters in Rolling Meadows, Illinois, and relocate to a state encouraging their growth rather than punishing them with high taxes.
+Undoubtedly, Pritzker’s progressive tax will start pushing taxpayers out of Illinois.
 Indiana, Tennessee, Missouri, and Wisconsin are welcoming Illinois taxpayers fleeing to a lower-taxed welcoming state.
 JB Pritzker is no doubt not too sharp when it comes to basic business.
-Increasing taxes and proposing a progressive tax system for a state that is on the verge of bankruptcy would backfire on Pritzker.
+Increasing taxes and proposing a progressive tax system for a state on the verge of bankruptcy would backfire on Pritzker.
 There is no doubt JB Pritzker will be a one-term governor.